tibou-tech/movies/README.md

 ## Project Setup

-After clone the project do
+After clone the project you must do:

 ### Install dependencies